Prosecutors paint Ross Harris as an unfaithful husband who wanted a child-free life

 Witnesses told police they heard “squealing tires, and the vehicle came to a stop,” Stoddard testified.
 Harris got out of the car yelling, “Oh, my God, what have I done?”
 Stoddard said.

-Harris then stood there with a blank look on his face, the detective said.
+The 33-year-old father then stood there with a blank look on his face, the detective said.
 When a witness told Harris his son needed CPR, Harris went to the other side of his vehicle and made a phone call, apparently to tell someone his son was dead, a witness told police, according to Stoddard.

 Harris never called 911, and when an officer told him to get off his phone, he refused and even said, “F*** you” before an officer took his phone and handcuffed him, the detective said.

-But witness Leonard Madden offered a different version of what happened.
+However, witness Leonard Madden offered a different version of what happened.
 Madden and an acquaintance were leaving a restaurant when they noticed a commotion and approached within 3 or 4 feet of a clearly distraught Harris.

 “He was crying.
 He was hollering,” Madden testified, recounting the father saying, “Oh, my God!
 Oh, my God, my son is dead!”